-The variance to permit the proposed 6-lot subdivision of the subject TMK property without providing dedicable water system improvements meeting DWS standards is hereby approved subject to the following variance conditions:
+The variance to permit proposed Lot 23-C-1 of the 2-lot subdivision of the subject TMK property without providing dedicable water system improvements meeting DWS standards is hereby approved subject to the following variance conditions:

-- 1. The applicant, owners, their assigns, or successors shall be responsible for complying with all stated conditions of approval. - Should the Council adopt a Unified Impact Fees Ordinance setting forth criteria for the imposition of exactions or the assessment of impact fees, conditions included herein shall be credited towards the requirements of the Unified Impact Fees Ordinance. - 3.
+- 1. The applicant, owners, their assigns, or successors shall be responsible for complying with all stated conditions of approval. - 2.
+Should the Council adopt a Unified Impact Fees Ordinance setting forth criteria for the imposition of exactions or the assessment of impact fees, conditions included herein shall be credited towards the requirements of the Unified Impact Fees Ordinance. - 3.
 The owners, their assigns, or successors shall file a written agreement document with the Planning Department within one (1) year from the issuance of tentative subdivision approval.
-This written agreement shall contain deed language, being covenants, conditions, and restrictions affecting the lots created by the proposed subdivision which are not serviced by a County dedicable public water system.
+This written agreement shall contain deed language, being covenants, conditions, and restrictions affecting the lot (Lot 23-C-1) created by the proposed subdivision which is not serviced by a County dedicable public water system.

-The agreement shall be duly recorded at the State of Hawai'i, Bureau of Conveyances by and at the cost and expense of the owners.
+The agreement shall be duly recorded at the State of Hawai'i Bureau of Conveyances by and at the cost and expense of the owners.
 A copy of the recorded document shall be supplied to the Planning Department for our files.